Paddake History, Family Crest & Coats of Arms

-Important Dates for the Paddake family
+Early History of the Paddake family

 This web page shows only a small excerpt of our Paddake research.
 Another 110 words (8 lines of text) covering the years 1270, 1227, 1273 and 1601 are included under the topic Early Paddake History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Paddake include Puttoch, Puttock, Puttoc, Puttick, Puttoche, Puttocke, Putticke, Putteck, Puttex, Putton, Putten, Potton, Puttone, Pottone, Pottock, Pottocke, Pottoch and many more.

 Early Notables of the Paddake family (pre 1700)